IGH Institute Advisory Board Members – Biographies

 Assistant Professor, Division of Social Medicine, University of British Columbia

-Dr. Brittany Bingham - (she/her/hers), is a proud member of the shíshálh (Sechelt) nation and holds an MPH and PhD in Health Sciences from Simon Fraser University.
+Dr. Brittany Bingham, is a proud member of the shíshálh (Sechelt) nation and holds an MPH and PhD in Health Sciences from Simon Fraser University.
 Brittany is an Assistant Professor in the Division of Social Medicine in the Faculty of Medicine at the University of British Columbia and a Health Research BC Scholar.
 Brittany leads Indigenous community-driven health research with the primary aim of improving Indigenous experiences in healthcare and informing system transformation.
 She has worked in various capacities in research with Indigenous communities, healthcare and policy for 20 years.
 She is passionate about community-driven research, Indigenous health equity & women’s health, implementation science, planetary health, sexual and reproductive health, learning health systems and cultural safety & humility.
 Brittany is PI of a CIHR grant called the Amplify Study: Elevating the stories of Indigenous women, gender diverse and Two-Spirit peoples and the Founder & Lead of a new Indigenous Health Equity Lab at Women’s Health Research Institute.

 Peter Chan